slatedocs/slate/source/includes/models/user-created.md

 | States                  | Description
 |-------------------------|------------
-| FAILED                  | Marks a failed delivery.
+| `FAILED`                | (At Delivery Site: Option 1/3) Marks a failed delivery.
-| SUCCESSFUL              | Marks a successful delivery.
+| `SUCCESSFUL`            | (At Delivery Site: Option 2/3) Marks a successful delivery.
-| AUTHORIZE_REATTEMPT     | Mark the delivery to be reattempted later.
+| `VISIT_LATER`           | (At Delivery Site: Option 3/3) Marks the delivery to be visited later.
-| VISIT_LATER             | Mark the delivery to be visited later.
+| `AUTHORIZE_REATTEMPT`   | (Optional: After prior DeliveryAttempt) Marks the delivery to be reattempted later.

-Both `AUTHORIZE_REATTEMPT` and `VISIT_LATER` emit the same behavior; however, it is recommended to use them based on the context of the situation.
+It is critical that upon conclusion of every delivery attempt, the driver mark the waypoint as `FAILED`, `SUCCESSFUL` OR `VISIT_LATER`.

+### `SUCCESSFUL` use-case:

+Driver succeeded in delivering the product.

+### `FAILED` use-case:

+Driver failed in delivering the product and does not expect to make another attempt today.
+Knowing there will be no further attempts today, the driver marks the waypoint as FAILED.

-### `VISIT_LATER` sample use-cases:
+### `VISIT_LATER` use-case:

-1. Driver failed to deliver the goods product, but knows he/she will come back later during the day.
+Driver failed to deliver the product, but knows he/she will come back to try again later during the day.

-### `AUTHORIZE_REATTEMPT` sample use-cases:
+### `AUTHORIZE_REATTEMPT` use-cases:

+** In all circumstances using the `AUTHORIZE_REATTEMPT`, there MUST be a `FAILED` or `SUCCESSFUL` attempt immediately preceeding.

-1. Driver failed to deliver the goods and marked it as `FAILED`.
-Later during the day, the driver wants to come back.
+1. Driver failed to deliver the goods, sure that they will not come again later that day, and thus registers a FAILED attempt.
+Unexpectedly, circumstances change later during the day, and the driver decides he/she will want to try again.
-The driver can now `AUTHORIZE_REATTEMPT` on the same delivery.
-Foxtrot will automatically re-optimize the route with the new information.
+The driver can `AUTHORIZE_REATTEMPT` on the same delivery and Foxtrot will automatically re-optimize the route with the new information.
-2. Driver failed to deliver the goods and marked it as `FAILED`.
-Later during the day, a route manager wants the driver to come back.
-The manager can `AUTHORIZE_REATTEMPT` on the failed delivery.
-Foxtrot will automatically re-optimize the route with the new information.
+2. Driver failed to deliver the goods, sure that they will not come again later that day, and thus registers a FAILED attempt.
+Unexpectedly, circumstances change later during the day, and the manager decides that the driver should try again.
+The manager can `AUTHORIZE_REATTEMPT` on the same delivery and Foxtrot will automatically re-optimize the route with the new information.

 ## Driver